hashicorp/terraform-provider-azurerm/website/docs/r/image_builder_template.html.markdown

 A `plan` block supports the following:

-* `name` - (Required) The name of the Marketplace Image this image builder template should be created from.
+* `name` - (Required) The name of the Marketplace Image this Image Builder Template should be created from.
 Changing this forces a new resource to be created.

-* `product` - (Required) The product of the Marketplace Image this image builder template should be created from.
+* `product` - (Required) The product of the Marketplace Image this Image Builder Template should be created from.
 Changing this forces a new resource to be created.

-* `publisher` - (Required) The publisher of the Marketplace Image this image builder template should be created from.
+* `publisher` - (Required) The publisher of the Marketplace Image this Image Builder Template should be created from.
 Changing this forces a new resource to be created.

 ---

 A `source_platform_image` block supports the following:

-* `publisher` - (Required) The publisher of the image used to create the image builder template.
+* `publisher` - (Required) The publisher of the image used to create the Image Builder Template.
 Changing this forces a new resource to be created.

-* `offer` - (Required) The offer of the image used to create the image builder template.
+* `offer` - (Required) The offer of the image used to create the Image Builder Template.
 Changing this forces a new resource to be created.

-* `sku` - (Required) The sku of the image used to create the image builder template.
+* `sku` - (Required) The sku of the image used to create the Image Builder Template.
 Changing this forces a new resource to be created.

-* `version` - (Required) The version of the image used to create the image builder template.
+* `version` - (Required) The version of the image used to create the Image Builder Template.
 Changing this forces a new resource to be created.

 * `plan` - (Optional) A `plan` block as defined above.
 Changing this forces a new resource to be created.